Amazon isn't the only online retailer offering discounts on Prime Day

-Millions of Amazon's enthusiasts are set to once again celebrate Prime Day, which kicks off today at 12:00 p.m.
-PT.
-But, like last year, a bunch of other retailers are elbowing in with their own online sales.
-For now, the list includes eBay, Newegg, GameStop, Walmart and Lowe's.
+As we gear up for day two of Prime Day, much like last year, a bunch of other retailers have elbowed in with their own online sales.
+For now, the list includes eBay, Google, Newegg, GameStop, Walmart and Lowe's.

 Here are the alternative Prime Day sales we've heard about so far.
 We'll continue to add to the list as new ones appear.